weitjong/dockerized/urho3d/linux/README.md

   THE SOFTWARE.
 -->

-# Native dockerized build environment for Urho3D
+# Linux dockerized build environment for Urho3D

-This branch of the repo contains the information to build and run the native DBE for Urho3D.
+This branch of the repo contains the information to build and run the Linux DBE for Urho3D.

 Although the main purpose of this docker image is to build Urho3D project, any